DjSapsan/Simply/README.md

 sudo docker ps
 ```
 **4. To change the IP and to download the latest versions it's enough to stop/start the VM on the web hosting interface.
-    To just use the latest image release - type: /usr/sbin/rasha_parasha
+    To just use the latest image release - type: /usr/sbin/rasha_parasha**

-    SINGLE LINE COMMAND can be type at the any moment to fix something or use the latest updates**
+   **SINGLE LINE COMMAND can be type at the any moment to fix something or to get the latest updates**

 ## SINGLE LINE COMMAND never changes, even in the case of scripts changes.
 You can always use it in the future setups